StarRocks/starrocks/docs/en/quick_start/hudi.md

 This is unsupported
 ```

-This warning informs you that the log file may not be current in object storage as the file will only be synced when it is closed.
+This warning informs you that syncing a log file that is open for writes is not supported when using object storage.
+The file will only be synced when it is closed.
 See [Stack Overflow](https://stackoverflow.com/a/74886836/10424890).
 :::

 To exit the spark-shell: